Kaitlynpham-ng/spatial-query-algorithms/README.md

     print(f"  Output: {out_dc}\n")  # Print output path

     # --- Step D: Verify all three agree (same set of point ids) ---
-    # WHY: if ids differ, one algorithm has a logic bug.
     ids_seq = {p['id'] for p in skyline_seq}  # Skyline ids from sequential
     ids_bbs = {p['id'] for p in skyline_bbs}  # Skyline ids from BBS
     ids_dc = {p['id'] for p in skyline_dc}  # Skyline ids from divide-and-conquer